Shehab-H/EgyTour/README.md

 <pre>dotnet run</pre>

-## API Reference

-Please refer to the API documentation for information on how to use the EgypTour API.

 ## Contributing

 Contributions are always welcome!
 If you'd like to contribute to the project, make a fork to the repo, add your code and make a pull request to the contribution branch.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.